dcmi/dc-srap/docs/srap-profile.md

 ## Book shape

-The book shape can describe books and monographic publications like technical reports and conference proceedings.

-A book is often not the focus resource, but instead represents a container which the focus resource is part of.
-For example the focus resource may be a chapter that is part of a book.
-Books SHOULD be described using these properties:
+The book shape can describe books and other monographic resources that contain the scholarly work.
+This shape is only used when the work described in the Scholarly Resource shape is a unit, such as a chapter, of a book.
+Scholarly resources that are themselves monographs are described in the Scholarly Resource Shape.
+Books that are containers for scholarly works SHOULD be described using these properties:

 > `rdf:type`, `dct:contributor`, `dct:publisher`, `dct:date`, `bibo:isbn`

+**rdf:type**

-In RDF data, information that a resource is a monographic work SHOULD be designated using a `rdf:type` statement with the class `bibo:Book` as the value.
+In RDF data, information that the shape represents a monographic work SHOULD be designated using a `rdf:type` statement with the class `bibo:Book` as the value.

+**bibo:isbn**

 The `bibo:isbn` property SHOULD be used to represent the International Standard Book Number (ISBN) of a book.

+**dct:publisher**

+The publisher of the book or monograph.

+**dct:date**

+The publication date of the book or monograph.

 ## Extending SRAP